 Nineteen Eighty-Four by George Orwell

 Sauron seeks complete power over Middle Earth by controlling magical rings.
 But the all-important ring to rule them all is now in the hands of a Hobbit called Frodo.
-High fantasy in this, the first of three volumes.
+High fantasy in this three-volume epic.

 Gulliver’s Travels by Jonathan Swift